 Loyola’s program attracted him from the start.
 “I chose Loyola because I was trying to get back to Los Angeles after a long stint in New York City, and it was the only school in the area that was taking restorative justice seriously,” he said.
-He met with Clinical Professor Scott Wood, director of Loyola’s Center for Restorative Justice, during his application process, and Loyola’s advanced curriculum in the topic sealed his decision.
+He met with Clinical Professor Scott Wood, director of Loyola’s, during his application process, and Loyola’s advanced curriculum in the topic sealed his decision.

 Upon entering law school, Borenstein immersed himself in a variety of learning opportunities, namely the Capital Habeas Litigation Clinic.
 Students in the clinic work with the Office of the Federal Public Defender on real habeas petitions on behalf of defendants on California’s death row.
 The students research and draft claims, participate in juror interviews, craft strategy and even interview clients at California’s San Quentin State Prison.